BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 - To the right and slightly up from the oasis, you'll find a hidden *Red Shard*.
 - On the train platform down and to the right of the oasis you can get a hidden *Sun Stone*.
 - Across the tracks from the station and slightly down you'll find a hidden *Red Shard* near a pillar.
-- Slightly to the left of the pile of Poké Balls, you'll be able to find a hidden *Pop Rocks* under the tracks.
+- Slightly to the left of the pile of Poke Balls, you'll be able to find a hidden *Pop Rocks* under the tracks.

 For some reason, just on this map, you can give a guy in the bottom right corner some Fresh Water in exchange for a new password: *gen5weather*.
 Anyways, back to the items: